 Amit Visrolia, Chief Engineer for Digital & DETI, at the National Composites Centre (NCC), discusses the evolution of design, and if it will survive the stress test when applied to manufacturing at scale.
 The rise of digital, where complex systems are seamlessly linked, data shared and laborious processes automated, challenges us to consider the question: 'what can engineers be now?'
 As engineering has evolved, so has it fragmented, reflecting different - sometimes conflicting priorities: we've had 'design for cost', 'design for manufacture' and increasingly 'design for sustainability'.
 However, with digital the divides come down.
 We're no longer designing 'for', we're designing 'from' - with data shaping and refining every stage of the process.
 Big data certainly has the potential to be game-changing for manufacturing.
 The digital toolkit, from Machine Learning and Artificial Intelligence to High-Performance Computing and Virtual Reality, presents huge potential.
 But, right now, it feels like the hype is running ahead of hard evidence.
 The right questions must be asked of the data.
 Domain knowledge will remain critical.
 Machines, however smart, do not push boundaries.
 Only we can do that.

-exactly, they can do for a physical industry such as manufacturing is still pretty unknown.
-This is what we're investigating at the Digital Engineering Technology and Innovation (DETI) Programme.

 We are all familiar with the Systems Engineering V model: the drawing up of requirements and specifications, moving to integration and production to validation and verification in a linear, sequential pattern of work.
-It's tried and tested - it's just that we know, we can work better.
+It's tried and tested-it's just that we know, we can work better.
 Digital engineering flattens the 'V', as all the parameters need to be considered in parallel.
 It requires a multi disciplined approach, where teams work concurrently, with the majority of effort focused on the design and development stage.
-This is about integrated design making the product to customers and out problems early and deliver faster manufacturing cycles.
+This is about integrated design back again, virtual testing to designout problems early and deliver faster manufacturing cycles.